hebinet/laravel-svg-icons/README.md

 The path to the SVG Files in the npm package is configured by default.

-You can change the path via the config Parameter 'path_to_fontawesome' in 'config\icons.php'
+You can change the path via the config Parameter `path_to_fontawesome` in `config\icons.php`

 ### Add Font Awesome SVG CSS-Style
-To display the icons correctly you need to include additional css files which can be found in the npm '@fortawesome/fontawesome-free' package.
+To display the icons correctly you need to include additional css files which can be found in the npm `@fortawesome/fontawesome-free` package.

-I would recommend using Webpack to publish the file in the public/css directory.
+I would recommend using Webpack to publish the file in the `public/css` directory.

 ```js
 // Inside webpack.mix.js